5,000 March Against Canadian Prime Minister, And SIDE With Trump | John Hawkins' Right Wing News

 Big news as a giant group of 5,000 Canadian citizens marched on to Canada’s capital on Saturday to show support for President Donald Trump’s conservative agenda…and also to sort of spit in the face of their own lefty Prime Minister, Justin Trudeau.

-Mike Waine is the event organizer, and has aptly named the protest, the “Million Deplorable March” linking the name to Hillary Clinton’s remark she made up for Donald Trump’s supporters.
-Waine claims that he is just annoyed with PM Trudeau, and how he’s the golden child of the media, who give him free pass.
+Mike Waine is the event organizer and has aptly named the protest, the “Million Deplorable March,” linking the name to Hillary Clinton’s remark she made up for Donald Trump’s supporters.
+Waine claims that he is just annoyed with PM Trudeau and how he’s the golden child of the media, who give him a free pass.

 Waine said: